Misty Ring: The healing power of art

 The journey to Confluence A and B

-Part of Misty's skyscape collection, Confluence A and B, is now on display at the Community Health Centre — Lakewood in southeast Edmonton.
-It emerged from a moment of clarity at the end of an unexpectedly challenging bike ride.
+Part of Misty's skyscape collection, Confluence A and B, are now on display at the Covenant Community Health Centre in southeast Edmonton.
+They emerged from a moment of clarity at the end of an unexpectedly challenging bike ride.

 While preparing for a solo show in Calgary, Misty set out on an 84-kilometre ride to find the perfect scene for a large triptych.
 She forgot her food, ran out of water and discovered that due to a citywide water shortage, all public fountains were shut off.
 On top of that, one of her gears broke, making it even more difficult to get up the final hill.